-Low tide at Sanur is a very low tide —in places you can walk almost all the way out to the reef.
-The shallows are good for a bit of a poke and play, but the best time to even contemplate swimming here is a few hours on each side of high tide.
+The beaches are punctuated with groynes in an attempt to prevent erosion, popular as fishing spots or just sitting and watching the world go by.
+Low tide can be very low—in places you can walk almost all the way out to the exposed reef.
+The shallows are good for a bit of a poke and play, but the best time to even contemplate swimming is a few hours on each side of high tide.

-It gets especially busy here on Sunday afternoons, when seemingly half the population of Bali descend on the beach.
-It can be an interesting, festival-style atmosphere with lots of roving merchants selling everything from tempe to Coca Cola, but it’s not the best time to hit the beach if you’re after some quiet time.
+On Sunday afternoons the beach gets especially busy when seemingly half the population of Bali descend.
+It can be an interesting, festival-style atmosphere but it’s not the best time to hit the beach if you’re after some quiet time.